 The Court was not satisfied that there was sufficient evidence of systemic wrongdoing and was further of the opinion that the claims of the class members were not sufficiently common to permit the case to proceed as a class action.
 In particular, the court rejected the argument that the issue of the legality of the CIBC overtime policy was common to all class members and the resolution of the issue would substantially advance the litigation.
 The court found that the remaining criteria for certification had been met.

-For more information please contact Lise Carmichael, Paralegal.
+For more information please contact us at CFM Lawyers.

 To access the court documents, click on the link below: